OmegaAOL/Firefox-3-Theme-NEW/README.md

 # Firefox 3 Theme

-This is a theme for Firefox Quantum "PROTON" (89 to latest version) to look like Firefox 3.
+This is a theme for Firefox Quantum ***PROTON*** (89 to latest version) to look like Firefox 3.
 This theme has only been tested on versions 115esr and 128esr, it should work on older or newer versions.
 If it has an issue with newer versions, raise an issue.
 If it has an issue with older versions (pre-115), don't bother.
 It will not be fixed.

-This borrows mostly from Aris-t2/CustomCSSForFX and very slightly from echelon-theme/echelon.
+This borrows mostly from *Aris-t2/CustomCSSForFX* and very slightly from *echelon-theme/echelon*.
 Licensed under GPL 3.0 and MPL 2.0.
-If you are looking for the Firefox Quantum 57-88 "PHOTON" version of this theme, go to https://github.com/OmegaAOL/Firefox3Theme/
+If you are looking for the Firefox Quantum 57-88 ***PHOTON*** version of this theme, go to https://github.com/OmegaAOL/Firefox3Theme/

 # Requirements